 Wormwood, like its Asian brother, Sweet Wormwood, has been used throughout the ages for its anti-parasitic actions: hence, the name, Wormwood.
 The oil of wormwood which carries a characteristic smell, has been used in Europe and America as a foliage spray against pests and from anecdotal evidence it keeps mosquitoes at bay.

 Wormwoodʼs bitter qualities have been used as an ingredient in apératif bitters which act to support digestion and liver functions.
 It is an ingredient in the spirit absinthe that derives its name from the plant Artemisia absinthium.
 As a medicinal herb, it works as a tonic to promote good digestion, alleviate an upset stomach, and guard against intestinal invasions by bacteria or parasites.

 It’s antiseptic and antibiotic actions were demonstrated in a recent study which showed its action against grampositive pathogenic bacteria.
 Although not s studied in its specific effects against Lyme disease, in my practice I find that a small quantity of both artemisia species is beneficial, with very few incidents of side effects.

 Andrographis (Andrographis paniculata), also known in China as Chuan xin lian, or green chiretta

 Andrographis has been used traditionally in China to treat all manner of febrile diseases and infections.
 It has also been used throughout China and India for its apparent anti-parasitic and antimicrobial actions to treat syphilis, malaria, and worms, and for swollen lymph glands with fever, abscesses, and lung and sinus infections.
 It was used in many cultures to treat syphilis until antibiotic drugs became more available.

 Recent scientific research, generated by increasing interest in the broad therapeutic potential of andrographis, has indicated that it has antimicrobial effects, supports the immune function, increases interleukin-2 production, and has some cancer-targeting actions.
 (Singha PK, Roy S, Dey S. Antimicrobial activity of Andrographis paniculata.
 Fitoterapia.
-2003;74:692-694; Kumar RA, Sridevi K, Kumar NV, Nanduri S, Rajagopal S. Anticancer and immunostimulatory compounds from Andrographis paniculata.
-J Ethnopharmacol.
-2004;92:291-295; Rajagopal S, Kumar RA, Deevi DS, Satyanarayana C, Rajagopalan R. Andrographolide, a potential cancer therapeutic agent isolated from Andrographis paniculata.
-J Exp Ther Oncol.
+2003;74:692-694; Kumar RA, Sridevi K, Kumar NV, Nanduri S, Rajagopal S. J Ethnopharmacol.
+2004;92:291-295; Rajagopal S, Kumar RA, Deevi DS, Satyanarayana C, Rajagopalan R. Andrographolide, J Exp Ther Oncol.
 2003;3:147-158.)